The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Abelian schemes associated to Lagrangian fibrations

 \subsection{Polarization type and divisibility of $\pi^* \mathcal O_B(1)$}

 The purpose of this subsection is to study two numerical invariants associated to a Lagrangian fibered hyper-K\"ahler manifold and study their relations: they are the polarization type of $\pi$ in \Cref{def:polarization scheme} and the divisibility of the line bundle $\pi^* \mathcal O_B(1)$.
-Throughout, we will write $h \in H^2 (X, \ZZ)$ the first Chern class of $\pi^* \mathcal O_B(1)$.
+Throughout, we will write $h \in H^2 (X, \ZZ)$ for the first Chern class of $\pi^* \mathcal O_B(1)$ and $\operatorname{div}(h)$ for the divisibility \eqref{eq:divisibility} of $h$.

-The polarization type of $\pi$ is an $n$-tuple of positive integers $(d_1, \cdots, d_n)$ with $d_1 \mid \cdots \mid d_n$ such that the fiber of the polarization scheme $K$ is isomorphic to $(\ZZ/d_1 \oplus \cdots \oplus \ZZ/d_n)^{\oplus 2}$.
+The polarization type of $\pi$ is an $n$-tuple of positive integers $(d_1, \cdots, d_n)$ with $d_1 \mid \cdots \mid d_n$ such that each fiber of the polarization scheme $K_0$ is isomorphic to $(\ZZ/d_1 \oplus \cdots \oplus \ZZ/d_n)^{\oplus 2}$.
 Since we are assuming the polarization $\lambda : P_0 \to \check P_0$ is primitive, we always have $d_1 = 1$.
 The polarization type was already computed for all currently known deformation types of hyper-K\"ahler manifolds.
 The computations were based on its original definition in \cite{wie16}.
 Therefore, to use the previous results we first need to show our definition is equivalent to the original one.

 \begin{lemma} The polarization type in \Cref{def:polarization scheme} is equivalent to the definition in \cite{wie16}. \end{lemma} \begin{proof} Recall our definition of the polarization is constructed as the primitive morphism $(R^2\pi_*\ZZ)^{\vee} \to \ZZ$ of local systems, or equivalently a primitive morphism $\ZZ \to R^2\pi_* \ZZ$.
 Fix any smooth fiber $F$ of $\pi$.
 As a local system, $R^2\pi_*\ZZ$ is identified with a $\ZZ$-module $H^2(F,\ZZ)$ with a monodromy $\pi_1(B_0)$-action.
 In this setting, the primitive morphism $\ZZ \to R^2\pi_* \ZZ$ of local systems corresponds to a primitive homomorphism $\ZZ \to H^2 (F, \ZZ)$ of $\pi_1(B_0)$-modules.
 In other words, our definition of the polarization type is equivalent to the primitive polarization type of a single smooth fiber $F$ coming from the image of $H^2 (X, \QQ) \to H^2 (F, \QQ)$ by the global invariant cycle theorem.
 This was precisely how Wieneck defined the polarization type. \end{proof}